7 Musts for a Better Website

 #1: Make your homepage memorable:

 Make ’em stay and make ’em want more.
 And more.
-Here is a few samples of great homepages and calls to action.
+Here are a few samples of great homepages and calls to action.

 Other important homepage/landing page features: